 Colin Douglas, Chicago Theatre Review

-• "Laura Michele Erle lived The Woman’s wild journey, bringing the audience along as she shed her innocence as a conservative parson’s daughter in favor of a motherly governess.
+• "Laura Michele Erle lived The Woman’s wild journey, bringing the audience along as she shed her innocence . . .
 Erle was convincing as that shell cracked and a deeper and earthier character emerged.
 Erle’s dimensional performance was at once sympathetic and unnerving."

 Jim Lowe, Times Argus